-Just a week left until Christmas, which mean’s London is in full festive swing.
-Elaborate light installations and beautiful decorations adorn every corner, there’s a Christmas tree in every shop and a festive sandwich/burger/drink in every restaurant and bar.
+It’s not long left until Christmas, which means London is in full festive swing.
+Elaborate light installations and beautiful decorations hang on every street, there’s a Christmas tree in every shop and a special festive sandwich, burger or drink in every restaurant and bar.

-London has so much going on over the festive period that it can sometimes get a little overwhelming, and this is where us bloggers come in!
+London has so much going on over the festive period that it can sometimes get a little overwhelming, and this is where us bloggers come in.
 We spend all of our time, and money, exploring the city and writing about it to help others see what London has to offer.
-This is why I decided to ask the London blogging community and find out what other bloggers favourite things to do in the city over the holiday season were.
+This is why I decided to ask some of the London blogging community and find out what their favourite things to do in London in winter were.

 Hope you enjoy, and make sure to check out these guy’s awesome blogs and social pages too!

-Louise Loves London
+By Louise from Louise Loves London

-Dalloway Terrace is a beautiful al fresco restaurant and bar at The Bloomsbury Hotel.
+Dalloway Terrace is a beautiful alfresco restaurant and bar at The Bloomsbury Hotel.
 I love this place because the surroundings are amazing.
 It always gets me in a festive mood, and you actually feel like being part of a winter fairytale.
 Dalloway Terrace has something for everybody.
 The dinner dishes are amazing – and I would love to try their Afternoon Tea as well.

 Hyde Park Winter Wonderland

 I actually thought that this place was mostly for children, but boy oh boy how I was wrong.
 First of all, Winter Wonderland is incredibly beautiful and cosy in spite of the size!
 I simply love the Bavarian Village, which is the place to go for yummy German hot-dogs, corny music and mulled wine/beer.

-Not So Basic London
+By Charlotte from Not So Basic London

-A Peace of London
+By Charlotte from A Peace of London

 Christmas in London can be a bit overwhelming with the crowds, cinnamon-spiced-anything and constant consumerism merriment (just call me the Grinch) but our green spaces don’t change from day to day and they are one the MAJOR perks of living in London.
 There’s something very comforting about exploring and just enjoying the moment — no jingle bells required…

-Love Pop-Ups London
+By Joanne from Love Pop-Ups London

 There is a bar area to grab a mulled wine, or hot chocolate, and popcorn before entering an old style fashioned living room where you can hear stories and poetry being read.
 I could have easily sat down and listened to the gentlemen all night but the film was going to start soon so I had to move on otherwise I would have been left in the living room “home alone”.

 There was plenty of seating to choose from and all seats were like chairs you would get at a school assembly but the back row had higher seating so I chose those as this way I could then see over everyone and not have someone’s head in my way.
 The sound and picture of the screen are sharp which made it a joy to watch.

 So if you are looking for something festive to do and love movies then ‘Pop Up Screens’ is a must.

-The Boutique Adventurer
+By Amanda from The Boutique Adventurer

-London City Calling
+By Emily from London City Calling (me!)